yjzhang3/drawchat/README.md

 # drawchat
 A socket.io enabled app that allows multiple users to chat and draw at the same time.
 Meanwhile, a sentiment analysis is performed underneath.
+This is the winning app for 2020 Wallifornia E-sports category.
+Thanks to Andrew, Lyle, and Verah.

 To start in command line: node index.js